Phala-Network/phala-wiki/content/docs/run-a-local-development-network.md

 ![](/images/docs/apps-ng-init-wallet.png)
 (Secret wallet dapp)

 However, the "secret assets" wallet below is very different.
-Secret assets are stored in confidential contracts inside TEE encalves.
+Secret assets are stored in confidential contracts inside TEE enclaves.
 Like what the name says, the secret assets are private and invisible on the blockchain.

 Click "Convert to Secret PHA" button to transfer **PHA** to **Secret PHA**.
 You will see your PHA balance reduced first, and after around ten seconds, the Secret PHA balance will increase by the same amount, except some transaction fee.